 Now, 34 years after its release, it has been restored in 4K video format and will screen for two nights at Crossroads Market on August 29 and 30.
 The screenings are presented by Calgary Underground Film Festival and guests are invited to arrive by car or embrace the spirit of Rad and get there by bike.

 Like most cult films, Rad is polarizing, but its deficiencies tend to be overshadowed by its iconic status.
 Here are some things you may or may not know about this enduring piece of pop culture.

-- Rad’s critic score rating on Rotten Tomatoes is 0 per cent, while its audience score is an impressive 91 per cent.
-The film reportedly grossed $2 million at the box office.
-(For comparison, Ferris Bueller’s Day Off, released the same year, grossed more than $6 million in its opening weekend.)
+- Rad’s critic score rating on Rotten Tomatoes is 44 per cent, while its audience score is an impressive 90 per cent.
+The film reportedly grossed a total of $2 million at the box office.
+(For comparison, Ferris Bueller’s Day Off, released the same year, grossed more than $6 million in its opening weekend alone.)

 - Main character Cru (Bill Allen) was loosely based on real-life BMXer Eddie Fiola, who was also Allen’s stunt double.